controlm/ctm-kubernetes/01-Remote_Job_Specification_sample/README.md

 # Tutorial: Deploying a containerized Remote Spec Service for the Control-M Kubernetes Agent

-This tutorial demonstrates how to build an OCI image for a simple template server, deploy it using Helm, and use it for Control-M Kubernetes Jobs.
+This tutorial demonstrates how to build an OCI image for a simple template server, deploy it using Helm, and use it for Control-M Kubernetes Jobs of type "Remote web service".

+When the Control-M Job is executed, the Control-M agent will request a Job specification from the server by specifying a template and parameters.
+The server will render the template using those parameters, and return a complete and usable Kubernetes Job specification.

+*OCI (Open Container Initiative) is the de facto standard for container image formats and runtimes to ensure interoperability and consistency across container tools.
+This tutorial uses docker for building the image, but any OCI-compliant tool can be used instead.*

 ## 📦 Overview